deckhouse/virtualization/docs/USER_GUIDE.md

 An image appears in a project in three steps:

 1. You create a [VirtualImage](cr.html#virtualimage) resource and specify a data source in it.
-1. The module downloads the image from that source to the storage, which is either DVCR or a PVC, depending on the selected type.
+1. Deckhouse Platform (DP) downloads the image from that source to the storage, which is either DVCR or a PVC, depending on the selected type.
 1. The downloaded image becomes available for creating disks.

 ### Sources and storage options